orizens/ngx-youtube-player/README.md

 2.  **Commercial (Enterprize)** - **you must purchase a license**, includes the following features:

 - standard play features
-- playlist support (without ads)
-- auto play next track in playlist
-- upgrades for 1 year
 - online support for 1 year
 - License types:
   - app developer (\$200) - a license for each developer working with this component for one product only
   - platform developer (\$550) - a license for each developer developer working with component for all products in one company

-To purchase a license, please contact at http://orizens.com/contact
+To purchase a license, please contact at https://orizens.com/contact

 ## Installation